dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * `Clone the forked repo` (i.e. the remote repo now hosted on your personal github) so that you can apply the desired changes.
 One way you can do that is:
     * grab the clone url: forked repo page > "Code" > "HTTPS" > copy the URL which ends with '.git'
     * in VS code: source control > clone > enter the URL > create workspace folder.
 Now you have a forked repo at your system
         * now you can apply the changes in the code.
-Commit the changes and push (these, as expected, will be applied in your forked repo)
+Commit the changes and push (these, as expected, will be applied only on your forked repo)
 * `Submit pull request to the project owner`
-    * navigate to the forked repo on github > new pull request > create a new pull request
+    * navigate to the forked repo hosted on your personal github account > new pull request > create a new pull request
         * you can verify that by visiting the pull requests section of the original associated project

 **Refresh changes from the remote (original) repository**

 Let's suppose you have already forked a repo, and then submitted a pull request.
 What if you want to submit another pull request at a later time point?
 By that time, the remote repo might have changed, and those changes would not have been applied to your forked repo which would remain outdated.
-Hence, in order to refresh those changes before you submit a new pull request, use `git fetch`
+Hence, in order to refresh those changes before you submit a new pull request

+1) use `git fetch` to refresh the changes

 * [Getting changes from a remote repository](https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository)